tardate/LittleArduinoProjects/Electronics101/BreadboardBling/LM386AudioAmp/README.md

 Often I'll want to monitor an audio signal as part of a breadboard circuit.
 One could plug into an external amplifier, or build an amplifier circuit on the breadboard.

-Since I do this quite often, I decided to put a standard LM386 audio circuit on to some perfboard, with pins arranged so that it can be plugged directly into a breadboard.
+Since I do this quite often, I decided to put a standard LM386 audio circuit on to some perf-board, with pins arranged so that it can be plugged directly into a breadboard.

 ## Circuit Design

-The circuit is based on examples that are documented in the "Typcial Applications" section of the datasheet.
+The circuit is based on examples that are documented in the "Typical Applications" section of the datasheet.

 Specifically, I have chosen to include: